 To be able to access certain websites in China, you will need to download a VPN for your phone.
 This includes websites such as: Facebook, Youtube, Gmail and Pinterest.

-Express VPN is one of the better apps and you can download a 7 day free trial – do this the day you are leaving for China.
+Personally, we believe Express VPN is one of the best VPNs in China and you can download a 7 day free trial – do this the day you are leaving for China.
 The 7 days start straight away but the app must be downloaded before entering the country; you will not be able to access it once you are in China.

 There are also various free VPNs that you can try once you are in the country.
 Hexatech is a popular choice and is free to download and use.